 Researchfish is an outputs collection system used by the UK Research Councils (and a range of other funders) to collect information on the outputs and outcomes produced by the students and researchers that they fund.

 There are some short video's to help guide you through entering your data into Researchfish.

 GtR is a web-based portal where information about funded research is published.
 The aim is to assist businesses and other interested parties to identify potential partners in research organisations to develop and commercialise knowledge, and thereby increase the impact of publicly funded research.
 It provides better access for the research community, business and the public to information on research funded by the seven Research Councils and the Innovate UK.

 The University of Oxford is committed to the widest dissemination of research theses produced by its graduate students.
 Students following D.Phil and M.Sc. (by Research) programmes and registered from 1st October 2007, are required to deposit a hardbound and a digital copy of their thesis with the Oxford University Research Archive (ORA), which is the University’s repository for the scholarly research output of its members.
-All e-theses are currently automatically embargoed from consultation in ORA unless the candidate opts to make them freely available when completing the online submission form.
-This is to avoid endangering publications in preparation.
-For RCUK-funded students the automatic embargo period will be one year from the date of award.
-This is so that it is in line with the current terms and conditions set out by the Research Councils.
-However, in exceptional circumstances students may apply to the relevant Board for an extension to the embargo period by completing the dispensation from consultation form (GSO.3C).
+If, for good reason, you do not wish your thesis or part of it to be made available for consultation or reproduction, either in print or in digital form or both, you may apply to the relevant board for dispensation for a limited period from this requirement by completing the dispensation from consultation form (GSO.3C).